antonkharenko/booklib-client/README.md

-# README #
+# Booklib Client #

-Prerequisites:
+This is an example of typical web application frontend.
+This is a single page web application which interacts with backend via REST API and it is built using following technology stack:

+* HTML/CSS/JS
+* Angular
+* Bootstrap
+* Grunt, Bower and Yeoman

+## How to run? ##

-Make sure nodejs/npm are installed (OS specific instructions) Make sure bower/grunt-cli NPM modules are installed with -g option for conveninece: sudo npm -g install bower grunt-cli
+Make sure nodejs/npm are installed (OS specific instructions).

+Make sure bower/grunt-cli NPM modules are installed with -g option for conveninece: sudo npm -g install bower grunt-cli

-Donwload npm modules (from 'package.json'): sudo npm install Download bower dependencies (from 'bower.json'): bower install Now you should be able to build and run bower commands from 'Gruntfile.js'.
+Download npm modules (from 'package.json'): sudo npm install Download bower dependencies (from 'bower.json'): bower install Now you should be able to build and run bower commands from 'Gruntfile.js'.